nicklockwood/Expression/README.md

 }
 ```

-When using the `constants` and/or `symbols` dictionaries, error messaging is handled completely automatically by the Expression library.
+When using the `constants` and/or `symbols` dictionaries, error message generation is handled automatically by the Expression library.
 If you need to support dynamic symbol decoding (such as in the hex color example earlier), you will need to use a custom `Evaluator` function, which is a little bit more complex.

 Your custom `Evaluator` function can return either a `Double` or `nil` or it can throw an error.
 If you do not recognize a symbol, you should return nil so that it can be handled by the default evaluator.

-In some case you may be certain that a symbol is incorrect, however, and this is an opportunity to provide a more useful error message.
-The folloing example matches a function `bar` with an arity of 1 (meaning that it takes one argument).
+In some cases you may be *certain* that a symbol is incorrect, and this is an opportunity to provide a more useful error message.
+The following example matches a function `bar` with an arity of 1 (meaning that it takes one argument).
 This will only match calls to bar that take a single argument, and ignore calls with zero or multiple arguments.

 ```swift
 switch symbol {